fisherthewol/Dave-BOT/README.md

 4. Enjoy!

 ### Create your own instance.
-1. Clone the master banch of the repo into your server.
+1. Clone the master branch of the repo into your server.
 2. Install packages:
 ```
 pip3 install feedparser
 pip3 install praw
 pip3 install -U discord.py
 ```
 3. Generate a new app at the [discord website](https://discordapp.com/developers/applications/me), and create a user on it.
-Copy the  user token and set it as a string inside ```client.run("")``` in dave.py
+Copy the  user token and set it as the string in ```client.run("string")``` in dave.py
 4. Visit [reddit's dev centre](https://reddit.com/prefs/apps/) to create an app (we recommend using personal use script) and grab the client_id and client_secret.
 5. Create a ```praw.ini``` file and fill it in with the details; EG:
 ```